Traumatic Brain Injury (TBI)

 Veterans diagnosed with both PTSD and TBI face a unique struggle.
 The combined effect of the disorders can result in destructive and often terrifying symptoms.
 A person’s memory can be jeopardized by TBI, but their PTSD can also plague them with intrusive thoughts of their most traumatic moments.
 Veterans with both TBI and PTSD may struggle to fall asleep or be frequently awakened by nightmares.

-Regulating emotions becomes difficult for people with the dual diagnosis of TBI and PTSD.
-If the area of the brain that controls emotions is damaged, the person can experience both dramatic mood swings and emotional numbness.
-For their loved ones, these conflicting emotional states can be difficult to understand and to live with.
+Regulating emotions becomes difficult for people with dual diagnoses of TBI and PTSD.
+If the area of the brain that controls emotions is damaged, the person can experience dramatic mood swings and emotional numbness.
+These conflicting emotional states can be challenging to understand and live with for their loved ones.

 Help for Veterans with TBI